CoMat: Aligning Text-to-Image Diffusion Model with Image-to-Text Concept Matching

-The distribution suggests that the activation remains at a low level during generation.
-Hence, we identify that the misalignment issue is caused by insufficient attention to certain text tokens.
-This behavior originally stems from the training paradigm of the text-to-image diffusion models: Given the text condition $c$ and the paired image $x$, the training process aims to learn the conditional distribution $p(x|c)$.
+We break down this misalignment problem into two causes: concept ignorance and concept mismapping.
+The concept ignorance problem is caused by the diffusion model's omission of certain concepts in the text prompt.
+Even though the concept token is activated, the diffusion model often fails to map it to the correct area in the image, which is termed the concept mismapping problem.
+Actually, the misalignment originally stems from the training paradigm of the text-to-image diffusion models: Given the text condition $c$ and the paired image $x$, the training process aims to learn the conditional distribution $p(x|c)$.
 However, the text condition only serves as additional information for the denoising loss.
-Without explicit guidance in learning each concept in the text, the diffusion model could easily overlook the condition information of text tokens.
+Without explicit guidance in learning each concept in the text, the diffusion model could easily fail to understand the concepts in the prompt correctly.